Bearer authentication in Ktor Server

 The Bearer authentication scheme is a part of the HTTP framework used for access control and authentication.
 This scheme involves security tokens called bearer tokens.
 The Bearer authentication scheme is used as part of OAuth or JWT, but you can also provide custom logic for authorizing bearer tokens.

-You can get general information about authentication in Ktor in the Authentication and authorization section.
+You can get general information about authentication in Ktor in the Authentication and authorization in Ktor Server section.

 Add dependencies